 Schedule an appointment at your local Embassy/Consulate or VFS Global.
 During your appointment, submit your documents and attend an in-person interview.

-Your first step is to register for social security in Portugal.
-This can be done at the Portuguese Social Security Office.
+You also need to be registered for social security in Portugal.
+This in general is done by the employer or by you at the Portuguese Social Security Office.

 Portugal Work Visa processing time